 “My Number”: What you need to know

-As of January 1st 2016, the Japanese Government introduced a system called “My Number” (マイナンバー), which was rolled out nationwide across all local governments and associated organisations.
+As of January 1st 2016, the Japanese Government introduced a system called “Individual Number” (kojin bangou/個人番号), commonly known as “My Number” (マイナンバー), which was rolled out nationwide across all local governments and associated organizations.
 This system has been implemented so that the government can quickly and easily collect an individual’s social security and tax information.

 So what exactly is this “My Number” system?

-“My Number” (マイ・ナンバ) or “Individual Number” is the Japanese “Social Security and Tax Number System” (Shakai Hosho Zei Bango Seido/社会保障・税番号制度).
-This is effectively the Japanese version of a “Social Security Number”, “National Insurance Number” etc.: a system that those who have lived in Western countries are already used to.
+“My Number” (マイ・ナンバ) is the Japanese “Social Security and Tax Number System” (Shakai Hosho Zei Bango Seido/社会保障・税番号制度).
+This is effectively the Japanese version of a “Social Security Number,” “National Insurance Number,” etc.

 The Notification Card looks like this:

-Once you have received this card, you are required to return it to your local government office.
+Once you have received the Notification Card, you have the option of applying to get a My Number Card.
+In that case, you are required to turn the Notification Card in to your local government office.
 For example, if you live in Saga City, return your card to Saga City Hall.
+If you do not apply for the My Number Card, be sure to hold on to your Notification Card.

 What is it used for?